EXTREMIST

 Icon of person Dennis Rader

-Dennis Lynn Rader (born March 9, 1945), better known as the BTK Strangler or simply BTK, is an American serial killer who murdered at least ten people in Wichita and Park City, Kansas, between 1974 and 1991.
+Dennis Lynn Rader (born March 9, 1945), better known as the BTK Killer, the BTK Strangler, or simply BTK, is an American serial killer who murdered at least ten people in Wichita and Park City, Kansas, between 1974 and 1991.
 Although he occasionally killed or attempted to kill men and children, Rader typically targeted women.
 His victims were often attacked in their homes, then bound, sometimes with objects from their homes, and either suffocated with a plastic bag or manually strangled with a ligature.
-In addition, he stole keepsakes from his female victims, including underwear, driver's licenses, and personal items.
+In a series of crimes that terrorized Wichita residents in the mid-to-late 1970s, Rader also initiated a series of taunting letters he sent to police and media outlets, describing his crimes in detail and referring to himself as BTK (for "bind, torture, kill").
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
 Dennis Rader is the 60th most popular extremist (down from 57th in 2019), the 1,543rd most popular biography from United States (down from 1,268th in 2019) and the 23rd most popular American Extremist.